 Let’s be real…relationships can be hard.
 It’s not something we’re taught in school, and most of us have few, if any, good role models to follow.
 Understanding the most common behaviors that cause unhealthy relationships can be a good first step to having a relationship that lasts.

-See if any of these behaviors seem familiar, either in yourself or in a relationship you have or had.
+See if any of these behaviors seem familiar, either in yourself or in a relationship you have or had perhaps a boyfriend of girlfriend you have had.

 Sadly these behaviors can doom a relationship to failure: